apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 ## Performance of the generated code
 We benchmark the fp32 single-batch inference latency on three networks.
-Figure 2 shows the relative speedup auto-scheduler can get against AutoTVM.
+Figure 2 shows the relative speedup of auto-scheduler against AutoTVM.
 We can see auto-scheduler outperforms AutoTVM in all cases with 1.02x to 8.95x speedup.
-This is because auto-scheduler explores a larger search space.
-Auto-scheduler can find more efficient combinations of optimizations that are missed by manual templates.
+This is because auto-scheduler explores a larger search space, which covers more efficient combinations of optimizations that are missed in TOPI manual templates.
 The BERT-base@GPU is an extreme case where the manual templates are very badly designed.
-The manual template for dense layers does not perform well for the shapes in BERT model.
+In other words, the manual template for dense layers does not perform well for the shapes in BERT model.

 {:center: style="text-align: center"}
 ![image](/images/intro-auto-scheduler/code_perf.png){: width="85%"}